Symmetric Set Coloring of Signed Graphs: Concluding Remarks on Variants of Coloring Parameters of Signed Graphs

-We say that $(G,\sigma)$ admits an ${\cal H}_k^t$-coloring if ${\cal H}_k^t$ has an independent transversal.
-These kink of coloring is considered in the more general context of gain graphs in a short note of Slilaty \cite{Slilaty_21}, where the corresponding chromatic polynomials are defined.

-The main objective of the above definition is that the self-inverse elements are fixed.
-The result could be obtained if take an arbitrary $t+2k$-elements set and for $t$ elements we fix one corresponding element and for the remaining $2k$ elements we give two corresponding elements depending on the sign of the edge.
+It is easy to see that a signed graph is $S^t_{2k}$-colorable if and only if it $(L,H^t_{2k})$-colorable.
+The associated chromatic numbers are to be defined accordingly.

-Furthermore, if we consider signed graphs we can restrict to graph with multiplicity at most 2, since more than one positive and one negative edge between two vertices do not have any effect on the coloring properties of the graph.

-If there is a positive and a negative edge between two vertices $u,w$, then $H[E_H(L(u),L(w)]$ is a 2-regular multigraph whose components are digons and circuits of lengths 4.
+If we consider coloring of signed graphs we can restrict to multigraphs with edge multiplicity at most 2, since more than one positive and one negative edge between two vertices do not have any effect on the coloring properties of the multigraph.
+That is, if we consider $(L,H^t_{2k})$-cover of a signed extension $\pm G$ of a graph $G$, then $H^t_{2k}[E_H(L(u),L(w)]$ is a 2-regular multigraph whose components are digons and circuits of lengths 4, for any two adjacent vertices $u, v$ of $G$.

-\begin{proposition} A signed graph $(G,\sigma)$ admits a coloring with elements of $S_{2k}^t$ if and only if it admits an ${\cal H}_{2k}^t$-coloring. \end{proposition}
+However, the DP-coloring approach allows further flexibility and generalizations.
+For instance, DP-coloring is considered in the more general context of gain graphs in a short note of Slilaty \cite{Slilaty_21}, where the corresponding chromatic polynomials are defined.